phoenixframework/phoenix_live_view/guides/server/security-model.md

 Google, Twitter, or Facebook), a token identifying the user is stored in the session, which is a Cookie (a key-value pair) stored in the user's browser.

-In every request, we validate the cookie and extract its value, and fetch the user from the database by using the token stored in the session.
-The session is automatically validated by Phoenix when building the project from scratch by using tools like [`mix phx.gen.auth`](https://phoenix.hexdocs.pm/mix_phx_gen_auth.html).
+In every request, we read the value from the session, and fetch the user stored in the session from the database.
+The session is automatically validated by Phoenix and tools like [`mix phx.gen.auth`](https://phoenix.hexdocs.pm/mix_phx_gen_auth.html) can generate the building blocks of an authentication system for you.

 This tool will generate the initial building blocks of an authentication system for you.